 For anyone who has created wood projects has come face to face with the “padding” in measurements of common wood stock.
-There is a well-known saying, measure twice cut once, but there is another one I use that is Measure Accurate, Buy Once, which means be sure to know the actual measurements before going out to the wood supply store so you don't end up with extra, or come up short in the middle of your project or build.
+There is a well-known saying, measure twice cut once, but there is another one that is lesser known that is Measure Accurately, Buy Once.
+All that means is be sure to know the actual measurements of the wood you are buying, before going out and buying it so you can gather the correct amount of materials needed the first time.

 It would be nice to have 2x4 be actually 2x4 but it's 1.5 x 3.5 and everyone knows round numbers are easier to use, but making a bench, cabinets or a desk that need to fit exactly in a spot, you are going to need exact measurements.